Table of contents:

 Incorrect threading, poor quality thread, |

-Rethread the machine completely, |
+Re-thread the machine completely, |

-Thread tangled under the fabric |
+Thread tangling under the fabric |

 Incorrect bobbin tension, |

-Clean the bobbin case for |
+Clean the bobbin case to |

 -

-Forgetting an important wire guide
+Forgetting an important thread guide

 -

-The presser foot remains lowered during threading
+The crowbar remains lowered during threading

 -